 Mobile devices and gadgets make browser push notifications more convenient.
 These are clickable advertising messages sent to people who visit a website.
 Personalized push notifications generate up to a 7% open rate and result in a 54% conversion rate.
 The effectiveness convinced 85% of online stores to favor using this format than the traditional newsletter.

 Contextual advertising is placing ad campaigns on websites relevant to the brand’s ad.
 This means segmenting ads based on certain parameters such as keywords.
 Contextual ads combine relevance, reach, affordability, and efficiency.
-Google is removing content identifiers soon but with contextual targeting, brands won’t have to worry where their ads go.
-Contextual advertising leads to very specific ads for specific site pages.
+Google is removing content identifiers soon, but with contextual targeting, brands won’t have to worry where their ads go.
+Contextual advertising leads to particular ads for specific site pages.

-This challenge has been around since the early days of digital advertising but it’s becoming more concerning as advertisers are losing millions of dollars because of it.
-Ad blockers exist to make sure that ads aren’t displayed on screens, thus taking away brands’ means of putting their message out there.
+This challenge has been around since the early days of digital advertising, but it’s becoming more concerning as advertisers are losing millions of dollars because of it.
+Ad blockers exist to ensure that ads aren’t displayed on screens, thus taking away brands’ means of putting their message out there.
 Advertisers find native ad campaigns a great solution to overcome ad blockers as it doesn’t trigger the adblocking software algorithms.
-Native ads are ads relevant to the site and often very similar to the site’s content as well.
+Native ads are ads relevant to the site and often very similar to the site’s content.

 Death of third-party cookies